AleksandrVinnik/Art-Institute-of-Chicago/README.md

 - **Efficient Rendering:** SwiftUI updates only changed elements in list
 - **Error Handling:** Missing images display fallback text
 - **Responsive UI:** Loading states shown during network operations

----

-### 🔍 Process Explanation (Overview)

-#### Initial Request
-The iOS application requests artwork metadata from the Art Institute of Chicago’s API with a specified page number for paginated results.

-#### Metadata Response
-The API returns a JSON payload containing:
-- Artwork details (ID, title, artist information)
-- Pagination metadata (current page, total pages)
-- Image identifiers (`imageId`) for IIIF image service

-#### Image Retrieval
-For each artwork with a valid `imageId`, the app constructs an IIIF-compliant URL and requests the image from the IIIF Image API.

-#### Image Delivery
-The IIIF service responds with optimized image data, using IIIF's protocol for efficient delivery.

-#### Content Rendering
-The app combines metadata and images to render:
-- Paginated list view with artwork titles
-- Detail view with high-resolution images
-- Navigation controls with real-time pagination status

----

-## 💡 Technical Highlights

 - **Efficient Data Handling:** Metadata and image requests are decoupled for better performance
 - **Responsive Loading:** Images load asynchronously without blocking the UI
 - **Persistence:** ViewModel retains pagination state across user navigation

 ---